 Opticianry is a field of which I am proud to be a part.
 If you ask an optician, chances are they landed in this profession by chance, unless they were part of a family business.

 A goal of “What’s an Optician?” is to have, “I want to be an optician”, a choice for young people as they vet the many career choices out there…also as a fantastic second career choice for men and women who want a career that is rewarding, interesting and fun.
 There are other opticians and organizations that work tirelessly to help spread the word of not only what an optician is and does but, to help make being an optician a “kitchen table word.”

-I am currently Program Director of Vision Care Technology at Goodwin College and enrolled at University of St. Joseph in West Hartford, CT earning my Masters of Arts in Education (Curriculum and Instruction).
+I am currently Program Director of Vision Care Technology at Goodwin University and graduated from the University of St. Joseph in West Hartford, CT earning my Masters of Arts in Education (Curriculum and Instruction).
 In #ED570, Computers in the Classroom, we were charged with creating a website.
 I thought it would benefit more than my classroom, if I built a website that reached outside of the classroom to help promote opticianry as a viable profession.